Analysis | Fantasy Football 2020 beginner’s guide: The best draft picks for Rounds 1-3

 RB/QB/RB

-Miles Sanders should be available at this spot for your first pick, assuming Mixon, Drake and Jacobs are not.
+Sanders should be available at this spot for your first pick, assuming Henry, Mixon, Drake and Jacobs are not.
 The rookie averaged 4.6 yards per attempt and 10.2 yards per reception last season for the Philadelphia Eagles plus had just two fumbles for the season, completely negating a weakness he had in college.
-In the unlikely case he and the above running backs are all gone, you could reach a bit for Austin Ekeler, or take a quarterback first and a running back second.
+In the unlikely case he and the above running backs are all gone, you could take a quarterback first and a running back second.

 That quarterback, of course, would be Super Bowl winner Patrick Mahomes.
-The former MVP saw his numbers fall from their previously absurd heights, yet he was still the second most-valuable passer in the league, per ESPN’s Total Quarterback Rating.
-His floor is stable (he was the seventh-best fantasy quarterback last year despite missing two games) and his ceiling is close to his MVP-winning year of 2018 (5,097 yards and 50 touchdowns).
+The former MVP saw his numbers fall from their previously absurd heights, yet he was still the second most valuable passer in the league, per ESPN’s Total Quarterback Rating.
+His floor is stable (he was the seventh-best fantasy quarterback last year despite missing two games), and his ceiling is close to his MVP-winning year of 2018 (5,097 yards and 50 touchdowns).

 For your third pick, look for a running back.
-Gordon is likely your best bet, although Le’Veon Bell and Jonathan Taylor of the Colts might also be options.
+Gordon is probably your best bet, although Bell and Jonathan Taylor of the Colts might also be options.

 Pick 11 (11th, 14th and 35th)